raspberrypilearning/whoopi-cushion/worksheet.md

 1. Clip a crocodile clip cable to one of the paper plates' copper tape sections.

-1. Then connect the other end of the crocodile clip cable to the the male pin of one of the connected jumper wires.
+1. Then connect the other end of the crocodile clip cable to the male pin of one of the connected jumper wires.

 	![](images/croc-jumper.JPG)